eclipse-vertx/vert.x/core_manual_groovy.md

 ### Closing a Net Server

-To close a net server just call the `close` function.
+To close a net server just call the `close` method.

     server.close()